 Firstly, it’s wise to consult your medical doctor before making any radical changes to your movement patterns.

 Secondly, though poses sometimes involve approaching the edge of discomfort, an actual sensation of pain is never a good idea during yoga practice.

 The way to do any yoga pose optimally is to proceed cautiously and modify each pose to accommodate the unique needs of your own body:

-- Though rabbit is usually performed with knees together, if doing the pose that way causes tenderness in your knee caps, then you might safely experiment with knees a few inches apart.
+- Though rabbit is usually performed with knees together, if doing the pose that way causes tenderness in your kneecaps, you might instead safely experiment with knees a few inches apart.